This post is updated from the Macheesmo Archives.

 I’m usually incredibly skeptical of making fries out of anything other than potatoes.

 Potatoes are just so good, so cheap, and so easy that I don’t usually see a reason to do anything different.

 So, I’ll be honest.
 I thought for sure that eggplant fries were going to be a debacle.
 Eggplants are notorious for being a bit tricky to work with.
 After all, it’s basically like cooking a big sponge.

 I had no idea how this would end up, but they worked out being very good.
 My main concern was that they wouldn’t be crispy on the outside (how do you crisp up a sponge after all?), but no worries there.
 These crisped up beautifully and had a really soft and flavorful interior.

 Turns out eggplants make some pretty solid fries!

 1) Cut off ends of each eggplant and cut them into matchsticks.

-2) Submerge eggplant fries for 2 hours in ice cold water.
+2) Submerge eggplant fries for at least 30 minutes in ice cold water.
 You might need to weigh them down for something.

 4) Mix dipping sauce if you're using it.

 5) Set up frying station and heat oil to 350 degrees.